 While other programs were making cuts to athletics in the face of the COVID pandemic, Keystone saw it's very first season of competition cancelled in 2020 due to the pandemic.

-Then, following a dip to 1-9 last fall, rumors began to swirl that Keystone College was preparing to shut their doors and while the subject of threats to their academic accreditation.
-Those rumors led to The Landmark Conference booting them from the league, leaving the program to schedule just two varsity programs, a JV team, and fill the rest of the schedule with some club teams.
+Following a dip to 1-9 last fall, rumors began to swirl that Keystone College was preparing to shut their doors and while the subject of threats to their academic accreditation.
+Those rumors, combined with some unique timing circumstances while Keystone was weighing going to a club schedule anyway, led to The Landmark Conference deciding to move on from as a member of the league.
+That has led to a schedule featuring just a few varsity programs, a JV team, while filling the rest of the schedule with some club teams.

-While Keystone student athletes won't use a year of eligibility with the schedule they scrambled to piece together, a number of players decided to transfer elsewhere, leaving the program with a depleted roster the staff is hoping to build back up to about 75 players before the start of the fall.
+While Keystone student athletes won't use a year of eligibility with the schedule they've managed to piece together, a number of players decided to transfer elsewhere, leaving the program with a depleted roster the staff is hoping to build back up to about 75 players before the start of the fall.

-Now, they're also losing Justin Higgins, who has stepped down to accept another coaching position.
+Now, they're also losing their head coach in Justin Higgins, who has stepped down to accept another coaching position.

-Higgins, hired to build the program from the ground up five years ago, is the only coach the five-year old program has ever known.
+Higgins, hired to build the program from the ground up in 2018, is the only head coach the young program has ever known.

 Stepping in for him is pass game and special teams coordinator Hugh Kirwan, a former Marist (FCS - NY) linebacker who has been part of the staff the past five seasons.

-The appointment of Kirwan is one aimed at providing some stability to a program that has had a tough time finding their footing, and some success this fall will help Keystone find a conference home to help provide further firm footing.
+The appointment of Kirwan is one aimed at providing some stability to a program that has seen its fair share of adversity over the last few years, and some success this fall would surely help Keystone find a conference home to help Kirwan and provide a solid foundation to continue to build their young program on.